-Any popular, decent, clean-cut celebrity is fair game for all sorts of scurrilous rumors these days, it seems — we're either too cynical or too bored to accept that a kindly, soft-spoken man who made a career out of teaching and communicating with children as an adult — no funny costumes, no frenetic comedy gags, no sickly sweet "baby talk" — could possibly live up to his television image.
-He must be concealing some deep, dark secret antithetical to his public persona, and the variety of rumors floated about Mr. Rogers over the years certainly reflected that sentiment.
+Any popular, decent, clean-cut celebrity is fair game for all sorts of scurrilous rumors these days, it seems.
+We're either too cynical or too bored to accept that a kindly, soft-spoken man who made a career out of teaching and communicating with children as an adult (no funny costumes, no frenetic comedy gags, no sickly sweet "baby talk") could possibly live up to his television image.
+He must be concealing some deep, dark secret antithetical to his public persona, and the variety of rumors floated about Fred Rogers over the years certainly reflect that sentiment.

 Among the more common of the Mr. Rogers-related urban legends are the following claims:

 Fred Rogers began his television career as a result of his being convicted of child molestation; one condition of his sentence was that he fulfill a community service obligation by performing a television show for children on a local public station.
 This circumstance explains the lack of children on his program and the presence of adult characters with suggestive names, such as Mr. McFeely

 Given the prominent, widespread protests and boycotts directed at Disney when it was revealed that Victor Salva, the writer-director of their 1995 film Powder (released through Disney's Hollywood Pictures subsidiary), had served time for child molestation, it stretches credulity to the breaking point to believe that the host of an extremely popular children's program on public television could have remained in that position for thirty-three years without having been hounded off the air amidst howls of condemnation from thousands of outraged parents.

 Fred Rogers got his start in television through his musical background when, after earning a bachelor's degree in music composition in 1951, he was hired by NBC television in New York to serve as an assistant producer (and later as a floor director) for several of the music-variety type programs (The